-Matt is co-author with colleague Ron Culp of the forthcoming book, "Business Essentials for Strategic Communicators: Unlocking Value for the Organization and its Stakeholders" (Palgrave Macmillan, 2014).
+Matt is co-author with colleague Ron Culp of the book, "Business Essentials for Strategic Communicators: Creating Shared Value for the Organization and its Stakeholders" (Palgrave Macmillan, 2014).
 His interdisciplinary research areas include mass media processes and effects, including news and public opinion, investor relations, corporate media relations, political communication and corporate reputation.
 His dissertation, which received the Nafziger-White-Salwen dissertation award, explored mass mediated-influence during corporate proxy contests, the most high-profile form of shareholder activism.

 The author of two trade books with Random House/Crown Business, Matt has consulted for clients in the U.S., Canada, India, and the E.U. on corporate communication strategy and brand positioning.
 He is an instructor for the Reputation Academy of the Reputation Institute, the world's leading reputation management consultancy.
 Matt's entrepreneurial background includes being a co-founder and principal of Indie Research, an equity research provider to institutional and individual investors, and the founding editor of RagingBull, a venture capital-backed online investor community (owned by eSignal, Inc.).